DanielMajer24/Porfolio-of-Work/README.md

 ![](/images/wine_results_table.png)

-This project was done in R and code can be found [here](https://github.com/DanielMajer24/Wine-Classification).
+This project was completed in R and can be found [here](https://github.com/DanielMajer24/Wine-Classification).

 ## [Project 2: Comparing Machine Learning algorithms to a Neural Net in a Regression Task](https://danielmajer24.github.io/Comparing-a-VNN-to-SVM/)
 ### Project Overview:

-The purpose of this project was to implement a Vanilla Neural Network (VNN) and compare it to a selected machine learning (ML) algorithm on a supplied time series dataset to predict the Australia’s unemployment rate.
+The purpose of this project was to implement a Vanilla Neural Network (VNN) and compare it to the performance of a selected machine learning (ML) algorithm.
+The dataset that was supplied was a time series dataset which contained the Australia’s unemployment rate and other supplementary features.

 The techniques I used included:
 - Random Forest and Support Vector Machine (SVM) ML algorithm